 Putting It All Together

 All web sites need to be using a secure protocol (HTTPS) backed by a secure certificate (SSL certificate).
-Using HTTPS will boost your current and prospective customers confidence.
-Securing your web site is easier and less expensive than you think.
+Using HTTPS will boost your current and prospective customers’ confidence.
+Taking this action is easier and less expensive than you think.
 If you’d like to discuss how best to secure your web site, get in touch!